permguard/permguard/site/content/docs/0.1/command-line/workspace/checkout.md

 The output from your current version of Permguard may differ from the example provided on this page.
 {{< /callout >}}

-## Checkout a repository
+## Checkout a ledger

-The `permguard checkout` command allows you to check out a remote repository locally.
+The `permguard checkout` command allows you to check out a remote ledger locally.

 ```bash
 permguard checkout origin/273165098782/magicfarmacia